 To date, the FDA has not finalized guidance on the determination of interchangeability.
-In fact, the FDA released draft guidance on January 17, 2017, titled "Considerations in Demonstrating Interchangeability with a Reference Product" and the comment period closed on May 19, 2017.
-The FDA will not accept an application for approval of an interchangeable biological product until the guidance document is final; as of today, the guidance mentioned above remains in draft form.
+In fact, the FDA released draft guidance on January 17 titled "Considerations in Demonstrating Interchangeability with a Reference Product" and the comment period closed on May 19, 2017.
+The FDA will not accept an application for approval of an interchangeable biological product until the guidance document is final.